Title: | Using CF-Compliant Calendars with Climate Projection Data |

 number of levels in the factor, indicating the number of units from the

-time series in cf
+time series in t

 contained in each level of the factor when